 Stay with your buddy after any harassment or assault.
-Ask your buddy if they wish to report the incident to the police.
-Stay with them whether they choose to involve police or not.
+Ask your buddy if they wish to report the incident to the police (and respect their wishes if they say no).
+Stay with them, whether they choose to involve police or not.
 Ask if they would like you to phone a friend or family member for support.
 If they do go to the police or hospital, give a statement.

 If an incident occurs, get some support for yourself.
 Self-care is a vital piece of this work.
 Take some time to talk about the incident with trusted friends of family members.